cuteday/KiRaRay/README.md

 - [x] Diffuse, microfacet, disney and fresnel-blended bsdfs.
 - [x] GPU path tracing (a megakernel version and a [wavefront](https://research.nvidia.com/publication/2013-07_megakernels-considered-harmful-wavefront-path-tracing-gpus) version).
 - [x] Next event estimation and multiple importance sampling (naive version).
-- [x] Post processing passes (e.g., tone mapping and frame accumulating).
+- [x] Post processing passes (tone mapping and frame accumulating).
 - [x] Simple CPU/GPU profiling.

 If possible, more features will be added in the future, for example: